ElliotOne/awesome-dotnet/README.md

 ### SDKs

+* [dotnet/installer](https://github.com/dotnet/installer) - This repo contains the source code for the cross-platform .NET Core SDK.
+It aggregates the .NET Toolchain, the .NET Core runtime, the templates, and the .NET Core Windows Desktop runtime.
+It produces zip, tarballs, and native packages for various supported platforms.
 * [dotnet/sdk](https://github.com/dotnet/sdk) - Core functionality needed to create .NET Core projects, that is shared between Visual Studio and CLI

 ### Security